MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 2. The file should be blocked and you should receive the message you set under **Customize block messages**.

-3. In the Cloud App Security portal, click on **Control** followed by **Policies**, and then click on the policy you’ve created to view the policy report.
+3. In the Cloud App Security portal, click on **Control** followed by **Policies**, and then click on the policy you've created to view the policy report.
 A session policy match should appear shortly.

 4. In the policy report, you can see which logins where redirected to Microsoft Cloud App Security for session control, and which files were downloaded or blocked from the monitored sessions.